 - Where can I buy a trail map?
 Our trail map is sold at our office, and a number of local retailers.
 It’s also available for free with membership!
 More info.

 - Are there places where I can put in a boat?
 Check out our digital trail map to find boat launches on the trail.
 Please do not store your boats on the trails.

 - Can I get to the trails by public transit.
 Absolutely!
 And we encourage it.
 Click on a trail head, then “More info” to get to the trail details page, where you can find which METRO Bus line is nearest to the trailhead.
 Additionally, METRO bus data is integrated into Google Maps, and you can check on the status of your bus with the Southern Maine Transit Tracker or third party transit apps.

 - Do your trails have bike racks?
 Most of our downtown Portland trails have bike racks available, on or near the trails, including Baxter Woods, Evergreen Cemetery, Eastern Prom Trail, Western Prom, Bayside Trail, and the Back Cove Trail.
 Most other trails should have a place to lock a bike up using a cable or chain lock.
-Some trails it may not be possible to lock your bike depending on size of your U-lock.

 - Can I feed the ducks?
 NO!
 Please don’t feed any wildlife.
 People food is not good for animals.
 There are numerous ecological reasons why feeding wildlife is bad for the environment.
 Read more here.